A.D.I.D.A.S. (Korn song): Live performances

 The song was played at Woodstock 1999 to a crowd of 275,000.
 The song was a staple of the band's live setlist up until about 2007, when it started to be played far less frequently, and its performances ceased around 2009.
 In 2021, the song was performed live for the first time in 12 years, and is now played frequently by the band again.

 When guitarist Brian "Head" Welch rejoined Korn in 2013, it was one of the songs he requested the band never play again.
 In 2003, there was an incident where Welch saw his daughter Jennea, then aged 5, reciting the explicit lyrics to the song, which was a contributing factor to him leaving the band and finding Christianity.
 He later recalled, "She was five years old, and I'm sitting there watching her sing 'All day I dream about sex'.
 That's not right.
 I don't care if she didn't know what she was singing.
 It still freaked me out.
 It's just not right for her to see her dad strung out on drugs, and it's not right for her to sing that song.
 It's like I was stealing her childhood or something."

+The song was played live at the music festival Sick New World.

 Music video

-"A.D.I.D.A.S." is the only official video from Life Is Peachy.
 It was filmed in Los Angeles with director Joseph Kahn and released in March 1997.
 The plot revolves around a car accident that causes the death of all Korn members at the hands of a pimp and his prostitutes.
 The police officers, firefighters, and paramedics secure the crash site.
 The corpses are placed in black body bags, where they appear to come alive and move violently.
 After that, they are transported to a grotesque morgue where a pathologist examines their corpses.
 When the band members are undressed, it's revealed that Davis is wearing stripper clothes.
 This is the only video where singer Jonathan Davis can be seen wearing one of his customized sequined Adidas tracksuits.
 The radio mix of "A.D.I.D.A.S." is used for the video.

 When asked about the video in a May 1997 interview with Australia's The Buzz, Fieldy remarked "The director....it was his idea.
 He just did the Shaq video with the helicopter and he did the Westside Connection video.
 He has had pretty much all hip hop crap.
 Then he came to us with his idea, he knew that Jon used to work for the morgue in the coroner's office and all that crap so...We liked his idea and we're like - lets do it."
 Arvizu later claimed, "It was one of the hardest videos we ever made because we all had to lie still on cold metal slabs for hours, pretending to be dead.
 We wore dirty blue contacts in our eyes that made us partially blind while they were in."